 Making ultrafast lasers more accessible

-He recently received a National Science Foundation CAREER award, which includes funding to create open source access to information for designing and creating advanced lasers sources generating femtosecond pulses.
+He recently received a National Science Foundation CAREER award, which includes funding to create open-source access to information for designing and creating advanced laser sources generating femtosecond pulses.

 “There are now commercial products, but they’re very expensive.
 They are prohibitive for many research groups with limited budgets for equipment,” Renninger says.